Arithmetic exponent pairs for algebraic trace functions and applications: Introduction

-On the other hand, motivated by the problem on greatest prime factors of shifted primes, Hooley \cite{Ho2, Ho3, Ho4} initiated to bound $\pi(x; q, a)$ from above with extra average over $q$.
-The subsequent improvement is due to Iwaniec \cite{Iw2}, who combined Hooley's argument with his bilinear remainder terms in linear sieves.
-It is a comment treatment to transform sums over primes to sums over integers via sieve methods and then to estimates for exponential sums after Poisson summation.
-One then arrives at Kloosterman sums, so that Weil's bound does this business as argued by Hooley \cite{Ho2} and Iwaniec \cite{Iw2}.
-Thanks to the work of Deshouillers \& Iwaniec \cite{DI1} on the control of sums of Kloosterman sums, one can do much better on the level of linear sieves, see Deshouillers-Iwaniec \cite{DI3}, Fouvry \cite{Fo1, Fo2}, Baker-Harman \cite{BH}, etc. However, due to the use of the ``{\it switching-moduli}" trick, the residue class $a$ is usually assumed to be fixed.
+On the other hand, motivated by the problem on greatest prime factors of shifted primes, Hooley \cite{Ho72, Ho73, Ho75} initiated to bound $\pi(x; q, a)$ from above with an extra average over $q$.
+The subsequent improvement is due to Iwaniec \cite{Iw82}, who combined Hooley's argument with his bilinear remainder terms in linear sieves.
+It is a common treatment to transform sums over primes to those over integers via sieve methods, and then exponential sums will arise after Poisson summation.
+One then arrives at Kloosterman sums, so that Weil's bound does this job as argued by Hooley \cite{Ho72} and Iwaniec \cite{Iw82}.
+Thanks to the work of Deshouillers \& Iwaniec \cite{DI82a} on the control of sums of Kloosterman sums, one can do much better on the level of linear sieves; see the works by Deshouillers--Iwaniec \cite{DI84}, Fouvry \cite{Fo84, Fo85a}, Baker--Harman \cite{BH96}, {\it et al}.
+However, due to the use of the ``{\it switching-moduli}" trick, the residue class $a$ is usually assumed to be fixed.

-We now extend the classical Brun-Titchmarsh theorems to the quadratic case.
+We now extend the classical Brun--Titchmarsh theorems to the quadratic case.
 Let $f\in\bZ[X]$ be a fixed quadratic polynomial, and define

 Note that